peytoncordero/DRI25/data-ethics.md

 - objective and error-free.
 </Quiz>

-## Institutional Considerations for Data and Research
+## Institutional Compliance for Data and Research

 ###Institutional Review Board (IRB)